Agile Social Impact: How to Change the World --Faster and Better

 What we know now is that charitable engagement is best driven in a different way, where you create a grassroots movement and excitement around your causes.
 In fact, it’s probably a misnomer to say you create.
 Rather, it’s really about fostering and encouraging your employees to create grassroots movements.
 By harnessing powerful, peer-driven, social techniques that drive immediate increases in buy-in, participation, and contribution.
 You are, in effect, providing agility for your employees so that they can deliver impact to the causes — your causes — that matter most to them.

-If you think about macro trend #2, above, regarding optimized portfolios, we are now seeing a similar trend here: companies are prioritizing a set of causes and trying to align globally around those causes.
+NOW: Companies are prioritizing a set of causes and trying to align globally around those causes.
 The trend is to have a global CSR strategy to drive some level of consistency across all geographic locations.

-In sum, Agile Social Impact allows you to tightly align your philanthropy efforts with your overall objectives, respond faster when the need is greatest, and maximize the impact of your donations.
+Agile Social Impact allows you to tightly align your philanthropy efforts with your overall objectives, respond faster when the need is greatest, and maximize the impact of your donations.